root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 To debug your script, on the "Projects", "Build & Run", "Your-Kit-Name, "Run" settings, specify your executable right of "Run configuration" by clicking on the dropdown menu (your own standalone application, or `root.exe`) and specify your "Command line arguments", e.g. `-l -b` as well as "Working directory", e.g. the name of the script you want to run as well as their parameters.
 If you want to precompile instead of interpret with cling, consider using the debug flag `g` when passing the command line argument (`yourScript.C+g`)

 Click then on the "Play-Bug" icon on the left, and your script will run in "Debug" mode.
 Breakpoints can be set interactively on your code. <kbd>F5</kbd> will pause or resume your process, as well as show you a workspace of the active variables and threads.
 For example, specify as "Command line arguments" `-l -b hsimple.C+ -q` and as working directory `your-root-folder/tutorials`.
 Open this file within QtCreator, and click on the left of the line numbers, and then click on the "Play-Bug" icon on the left, the script will execute and pause when it reaches that point.
+You can then perform step-by-step execution using the three little arrow icons right from the "Debugger" dropdown menu.
+You can hover your mouse over them and a tooltip will show their function.

 Below a screenshot of another example, while debugging [a deadlock in the TThread class](https://github.com/root-project/root/issues/8365).